javimangal/OAGB-review/README.md

 You can access the exported asreview project files located in the **asreview** folder, which contain the records evaluated for this scoping review.
 These can be imported into ASReview by [following these instructions](https://asreview.readthedocs.io/en/latest/lab/manage.html).

+### RoB

+Documentation for the risk of bias (RoB) assessment is provided in the **docs/rob** folder and contains the file created from the [Excel template to implement RoB 2](https://www.riskofbias.info/welcome/rob-2-0-tool/current-version-of-rob-2).

 ## Project Structure

 The project structure distinguishes three kinds of folders: